ski-gear/ski-goggles/README.md

 ## Ski Goggles

-A browser (Chrome for now) that helps inspect web analytics requests for Snowplow, Adobe Analytics, and more.
+A browser extension (Chrome for now) that helps inspect web analytics requests for Snowplow, Adobe Analytics, and more.

 ### Installation